 Rising damp is usually detected by the harm it causes to a building’s internal walls.
 Plaster and paint erode over time, and wallpaper loosens.
 At the point where the groundwater has reached, a visible stain emerges on the wall in the form of a tide mark.
 Salts may bloom on the interior surface as well.
 This is a common symptom of rising humidity and can result in paint and plasterwork debonding.
 Mortar may crumble externally, leaving white salt stains on the walls.

 It’s crucial addressing the dispute about whether or not rising damp occurs at this stage.
 There has been a long-running argument, both online and offline, about whether rising dampness is genuine.
 The most prevalent misdiagnosis of rising damp is the key reason why this argument continues to boil.

 Rising damp can often be confused with damp caused by condensation, being this the most common reason for a wrong diagnosis.
-The PCA offer good advice around this in their Code of Practice for the Investigation and Control of Dampness in Buildings referring to BS5250: 2011 that states: “One of the most reliable ways that may be used to differentiate between dampness due to condensate and due to rising damp is to compare moisture in the contents of samples of masonry, or preferably mortar, from within the depth of the wall and near the inner surface of the wall; samples from within the wall will not be damp if surface condensation is the sole cause.”
+Specialists in the industry offer good advice around this referring to BS5250: 2011 that states: “One of the most reliable ways that may be used to differentiate between dampness due to condensate and due to rising damp is to compare moisture in the contents of samples of masonry, or preferably mortar, from within the depth of the wall and near the inner surface of the wall; samples from within the wall will not be damp if surface condensation is the sole cause.”

 In other circumstances, increasing damp is correctly diagnosed, but the contractor fails to treat it.
 In most cases, this is due to a failed injection of a chemical DPC cream.
 The wrongly inserted chemical DPC, unsurprisingly, does not work.
 Both of these scenarios result in a disappointed and often angry customer, as well as a harmed industry.